More By This Author

 Yes, you read it correctly.
 More than rigor, management discipline, integrity or even vision-creativity is the key to successfully navigating an increasingly complex world.

 Surprised?
 Well, think about it.
-We are coming out of the economic downturn and are now faced with a new "normal".
-Industry transformation creates uncertainty, and leaders must use creative thinking to discover innovative ways of managing an organization's structure, people, and strategy.
+We came out of the economic downturn and were faced with a new "normal".
+Industry transformation creates uncertainty, and leaders must use creative thinking to discover innovative ways of managing an organization's structure, people and strategy.

 This endless loop causes many leaders to stay stuck in traditional thinking and not focused on new ideas and issues that will move the organization forward.